gregcaporaso/microbiogeo/doc/notes/rda.rst

-vegan::rda allows you to do partial and/or constrained RDA, while calibrate::rda forces you to do constrained RDA. vegan::capscale is an implementation of db-RDA, in that it can accept a community data matrix or a distance matrix.
+vegan::rda allows you to do partial and/or constrained RDA, while calibrate::rda forces you to do constrained RDA. vegan::capscale is an implementation of DB-RDA, in that it can accept a community data matrix or a distance matrix.
 It allows you to decide whether you want to correct for negative eigenvalues or not (see the discussion in the introduction section for more details on this dispute).

+I wrote a quick R script to demo vegan's capscale (DB-RDA) function on a QIIME distance matrix.
+After meeting with our clients, it was determined that I should focus on DB-RDA rather than the other two implementations of traditional RDA since it is designed to work on a distance matrix, not a community data matrix like the others.
+I used a series of posts [:ref:`7 <rdaref7>`] to a mailing list as a guide for how to use capscale.

+The script accepts a mapping file and a single category from the mapping file that will be used as the constraining environmental variable (this can be continuous, discrete, or categorical).
+The category will be used by capscale to determine how much of the variability can be attributed to it.
+The script has been checked into the Qiimeutils repository under :file:`microbiogeo/r/rda.r`.
-I wrote a quick R script to demo vegan's RDA on a QIIME distance matrix.
-It currently does not accept input for Y and Z matrices.
-It has been checked into the Qiimeutils repository under :file:`microbiogeo/r/rda.r`.
-The following sections of the document will explain how to set up your system to run the demo.
+The following sections of the document will explain how to set up your system to run the script.

 System Setup and Required Dependencies
 --------------------------------------